Vince Pawless’ “rant” on

 “It is made of WOOD” That’s the first thing you have to accept in the care of an acoustic guitar.
-Wood will crack, but it’s what makes the beautiful sound an acoustic guitar produces.
+Wood CAN crack, but it’s what makes the beautiful sound an acoustic guitar produces.
 Wood is always changing, so deal with it, especially if you have a "solid" wood guitar.
-Whether it’s still part of a growing tree, or if it’s a 100 year old pine beam in a barn, it will change with the environment.
+Whether it’s still part of a growing tree, or if it’s a 100 year old pine beam in a barn, wood will change with the environment.

 This is not to scare or alarm you, as with care your solid wood guitar will last.

 It’s almost probable that if you enjoy your acoustic guitar as much as you should, it’s could happen…that crack.
 “Probably” is the key word here, as there are guitars out there that are “old” and have not cracked.
 So, how do cracks happen?
 It's sometimes a sign that the guitar has been enjoyed to the "fullest".
 There can be numerous reasons, and in the spirit of not just giving a list of “dos and don’ts”, here are some tips, and hopefully an education that can help your guitar reach a “crackless” mature age.
 Below are some things to keep in the back of your mind.

 PS...Sometimes there appears to be a "crack", but it's something just in the finish, and a better description would be lines.
 "Checkering" is common cracking of the finish, but not harming the construction of the instrument.
 Sometimes what appears to be a crack, is just the grain of the wood absorbing the finish in curing, especially in even the best lacquers, which can easily be "melted" and polished out.
 The cracks you DON'T want to see, are the ones of the "wood" splitting.